Where will we stay?

 It’s very unlikely, but if the security situation in Israel is not suitable for travel when we’re scheduled to depart, we will cancel or postpone the trip.
 It’s a good idea to have travel insurance just in case something like this happens, although it’s not likely!

 The long-standing joke is that it’s not safe to travel to Israel because you have to go through Chicago first, but once you get through Chicago, you’ll be fine!

 - $500 deposit to reserve your seat.
-This will be applied towards the total cost of the trip.
+This is non-refundable and will be applied towards the total cost of the trip.

 - To pay, you can mail a check.
 Make the check payable to “Ethan Anderson Tour to Israel.”
 Mail to: Ethan Anderson, 111 W 3rd St, West Liberty, IA 52776.

 - You can pay via Venmo or other online transfers if you prefer (ask me for details).